 Pollution prevention is addressed by EOG through various plans that are prepared and maintained by its staff across its operating areas.
 Developed with the primary goal of preventing the occurrence of pollution, the plans cover spill prevention and spill countermeasures (for each of the drilling, completion and production processes), waste management and flowline integrity, utilizing various techniques, technologies and controls.
 EOG also works in conjunction with its operating partners and contractors to test and improve upon its emergency response capabilities.
-For example, EOG recently conducted a
+For example, EOG periodically conducts a

 Crisis Management Plan

 Each of EOG’s operating areas develops and maintains a written plan that provides a framework for rapid and effective response to emergency situations in order to protect the public, EOG employees and contractors and the environment.
 These plans tie into EOG’s corporate Crisis Management Plan, which addresses EOG’s overall corporate response.
-This framework helps provide a response to an incident that protects the public, EOG employees and contractors and the environment.
-These plans are frequently updated, and periodic drills are conducted to verify that EOG personnel are prepared to respond appropriately to incidents which might occur.Top of Page
+The plan is periodically reviewed and updated, and periodic drills are conducted to verify that EOG personnel are prepared to respond appropriately to any incidents which might occur.Top of Page

 Environmental Stewardship during Drilling Operations